 I have often heard beginner stargazers asking if they can use telescopes through a window.
-Now I know, that can be a dumb question, but those who are just starting out can get confused over this.
+Now those who are just starting can get confused over this.
 So, I decided to tackle that confusion in this article.

 Can a telescope be used through a window?
-No, you can’t.
+Unfortunately, no, you can’t.
 Window glasses are not made for optical viewing purposes.
-They can seriously distort images and lower down the quality.
-That’s why it is never recommended to use any optical devices through a window.
+They can seriously distort images and lower the quality.
+That’s why using any optical devices through a window is never recommended.

 Why Can’t You Use A Telescope Through A Window?